 The lawful basis for us to collect/process this personal data is in order to provide education in accordance with statute law (such as the Education Act 1996 and other legislation), our funding agreements with the Secretary of State, our memorandum and articles of association and other guidance provided for in law.

+We also process personal data where processing is necessary for the performance of tasks carried out in the public interest.
+It is in the public interest to provide educational services to our pupils and to offer extra-curricular activities such as reading sessions and afterschool clubs to benefit the personal and academic growth of our pupils.

 An additional lawful basis for us to collect/process employees' personal data is by reason of necessity for the performance of a contract of employment to which the data subject is party, or in order to take steps at the request of the data subject prior to entering into a contract.

 In addition, personal data will be collected and/or processed for the purposes of relevant contracts for the provision of services which are paid for.
 This may include but is not limited to: